thiagopbueno/dbn-pp/README.md

 # DBN++

-Data structures and algorithms in C++ for probabilistic modeling and inference in finite-state dynamic bayesian networks.
+Data structures and algorithms in C++ for **probabilistic modeling and inference** in finite-state Dynamic Bayesian Networks (DBNs).

 Current supported inference algorithms:

 * Bucket elimination
 * Filtering

-Input formats accepted .duai (uai extended model for dynamic nets).
+Inputs are accepted in the format .duai (uai extended model for dynamic nets).
 See below for more details.

 ## Usage

 ```
 $ make clean && make
-$ ./dbn /path/to/model.duai /path/to/observations.evidence
+$ ./dbn /path/to/model.duai /path/to/observations.duai.evid
 ```
 ## Input